iShubhamPrakash/react-neighbourhood-map/README.md

 # React Neighbourhood Map

-It is an application which gives you information about the popular locations around a particular area (Haldia, India in this app).
+It is an application which gives you information about the popular locations around a particular area (Patna (INDIA) in this app).

 It is build using React and uses Google MAP API for the map services.